 Many behaviors exhibited by children or adolescents concern parents or other adults.
 Behaviors or behavioral patterns become clinically significant if they are frequent or persistent and maladaptive (eg, interfere with emotional maturation or social and cognitive functioning).
-Severe behavioral problems may be classified as mental disorders (eg, oppositional defiant disorder [see Mental Disorders in Children and Adolescents: Oppositional Defiant Disorder], conduct disorder [see Mental Disorders in Children and Adolescents: Conduct Disorder]).
+Severe behavioral problems may be classified as mental disorders (eg, oppositional defiant disorder [see Oppositional Defiant Disorder], conduct disorder [see see Conduct Disorder]).
 Prevalence rates vary according to how behavioral problems are defined and measured.

 Diagnosis consists of a multistep behavioral assessment.
 Concerns with infants and young children often involve bodily functions (eg, eating, eliminating, sleeping), whereas in older children and adolescents interpersonal behavioral concerns (eg, activity level, disobedience, aggression) predominate.

 A behavioral problem may manifest alarmingly and abruptly as a single incident (eg, setting a fire, fighting at school).
 More often, problems manifest gradually, and identification involves gathering information over time.
 Behavior is best assessed in the context of the child's

 Direct observation of parent-child interaction during an office visit provides valuable clues, including parental response to behaviors.
 These observations are supplemented, whenever possible, by information from others, including relatives, teachers, and school nurses.

 Interviewing parents or caregivers provides a chronology of the child's activities during a typical day.
 Parents are asked to provide examples of events that precede and follow the specific behavior.
 Parents also are asked for their interpretation of